 Alecia Pulman, a spokeswoman for Park City, Utah-based Skullcandy, didn’t respond to messages requesting comment.
 Joanne Berthiaume, a spokeswoman for Bose, said the company isn’t a potential buyer for Skullcandy.
 Sony’s Elizabeth Boukis didn’t answer an e-mail seeking comment.

-Losses accelerated for Skullcandy’s stock in November, when it slumped (SKUL) 29 percent to $8.62.
-The company cut its 2012 profit forecast (SKUL) on Nov.
+Losses accelerated for Skullcandy’s stock in November, when it slumped (SKUL:US) 29 percent to $8.62.
+The company cut its 2012 profit forecast (SKUL:US) on Nov.
 1, citing a shift toward lower-margin products, “cautiousness” regarding European sales and U.S. promotions.
 Then, Skullcandy plunged 13 percent on Jan.
 2 following the Jefferies downgrade, and closed at a record low the next day.

 Today, Skullcandy’s shares gained 3.9 percent to $7.14 for the biggest advance in six weeks.

 Growth is slowing at the company.
 Annual revenue increases, which ranged from 36 percent to 47 percent in 2009 through 2011, are forecast to decelerate to 15 percent in 2013 and 3.5 percent in 2014, according to the average of analysts’ estimates compiled by Bloomberg.

 Despite the pressure on Skullcandy’s business, the shares have fallen too far, and that could spur a deal, Roth Capital’s King said.

 Other headphone makers may be interested in buying Skullcandy, said James Harvey, a New York-based money manager at Royce, which oversees about $36 billion including Skullcandy shares.